Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Introduction

-Here the first identity follows from the formula (\ref{intro:WCF}), and the second identity is conjectured in~\cite[Conjecture~0.2]{CMT2}.
-Therefore the wall-crossing formula from $t\to +0$ to $t\to \infty$ recovers the conjectural GV formula (\ref{intro:PTexp}) of stable pair invariants on CY 4-folds, which gives an interpretation of the formula (\ref{intro:PTexp}) in terms of wall-crossing in the derived category.
+where the second identity is conjectured in~\cite[Conj.~1.2]{CMT2}.
+Therefore the wall-crossing formula from $t\to +0$ to $t\to \infty$ recovers the conjectural GV formula (\ref{intro:PTexp}) of stable pair invariants on CY 4-folds, giving an interpretation of (\ref{intro:PTexp}) in terms of wall-crossing in the derived category.